devrdpatel/100DaysOfSwiftUI/README.md

 # 100DaysOfSwiftUI
 These are all the projects I created while following Paul Hudson's 100 Days of SwiftUI course.
-The projects are almost the same as those in the course with two exceptions.
+The course spreads 19 projects + 7 challenge projects over 100 days, where each day takes about 1-2 hours to complete.
+The projects in this repo are almost the same as those in the course with two exceptions.

 ### Challenge features
 At the end of each project, Hudson provides a few challenge features that we could implement in our projects but gives no coding solutions for them besides a few hints.
 On most of the later projects, this means that the implementation of the challenge features will be largely unique.